ijrussell/essential-fsharp/Chapters/00a - Preface.md

 This book is targeted at folks wanting to learn F# and assumes that the reader has no real knowledge of F# or functional programming.
 Some programming experience, particularly in C# or VB.NET, may be useful but not absolutely necessary.

-Although F# has often been portrayed as a functional programming language, it isn't, and neither is this book purely about functional programming.
+Although F# has often been portrayed as a Functional Programming language, it isn't, and neither is this book purely about Functional Programming.
 You are not going to learn about Category Theory, Lambda Calculus, or even Monads.
 You will learn things about programming in a functional-first style as a by-product of how we solve problems with F#.
 You will discover how F#'s functional-first approach to programming [empowers everyone to write succinct, robust, and performant code](<https://fsharp.org/>).
 You will learn a lot of new terminology as you read this book but only enough to understand the features of F# that allow us to solve real-world problems with clearly expressed and concise code.
-What you will take away most from this book is an understanding of how F# supports us by generally making it easier for us to write code the F# way than it is to be a functional programming purist.
+What you will take away most from this book is an understanding of how F# supports us by making it easier for us to write code the F# way than it is to be a Functional Programming purist.

-For many historical reasons, functional programming has been viewed as difficult to learn and not very practical by most .NET developers.
-Functional programming is too often regarded as being too steeped in mathematics and academia to be of any use for writing the everyday line of business applications that most of us work on.
+For many historical reasons, Functional Programming has been viewed as difficult to learn and not very practical by most .NET developers.
+Functional Programming is too often regarded as being too steeped in mathematics and academia to be of any use for writing the everyday line of business applications that most of us work on.
 This book is designed to help dispel those impressions.
 So the obvious question to ask is:

 > What is F# good for?